What is USSD – MMI Code – USSD Code?

 Select 1.
 For activate free Roaming, 2.
 For No Free Roaming.
 Mobile Subscriber Selects 1

 Mobile Subscriber Receives String

 USSD and SMS both enable a mobile user to send a text to the home network and to receive a text from the home network.
 But there are many differences which make these two to fit in different places.

 USSD is session-based while SMS is not, upon dialing string on a device, a session is set up with the home network.
 If a response does not come in time, the session is terminated.
-In SMS there is no session is maintained.
+In SMS, there is no session maintained.

 No long text in USSD, A SMS can be more than 160 bytes, this is achieved by doing segmentation on SMSC and reassembly at the mobile device.
 No segmentation on USDGW and reassembly on the mobile devices.

 USSD enables two-way communication.
 While doing an advertisement, the advertiser might get an immediate response from a mobile user if it uses the USSD session.
 In SMS, the mobile user may not send a reply immediately or forget after some time.